-Ken Tadashi Oshima is a professor in the Department of Architecture at the University of Washington, where he teaches in the areas of trans-national architectural history, theory and design.
+Ken Tadashi Oshima is chair of UW Japan Studies and a professor in the Department of Architecture at the University of Washington, where he teaches in the areas of trans-national architectural history, theory and design.
 He earned an A.B. degree, magna cum laude, in East Asian Studies and Visual & Environmental Studies from Harvard College, Masters of Architecture degree from University of California Berkeley, and Ph.D. in architectural history and theory from Columbia University.
 From 2003-5, he was a Robert and Lisa Sainsbury Fellow at the Sainsbury Institute for the Study of Japanese Arts and Cultures in London and is currently 2nd Vice President of the Society of Architectural Historians.
 Oshima’s publications include GLOBAL ENDS – toward the beginning (Toto, 2012), International Architecture in Interwar Japan: Constructing Kokusai Kenchiku (U.W.
 Press, 2009) and Arata Isozaki (Phaidon, 2009) He is an author for the Museum of Modern Art Exhibition Home Delivery (2008), curator of the exhibition SANAA: Beyond Borders (Henry Art Gallery 2007-8), and co-curator of Crafting a Modern World: The Architecture and Design of Antonin and Noémi Raymond.
 An editor and contributor to Architecture + Urbanism for more than ten years, he co-authored the two-volume special issue, Visions of the Real: Modern Houses in the 20th Century (2000).
 His articles on the international context of architecture and urbanism in Japan have been published in The Journal of the Society of Architectural Historians, Architectural Theory Review, Kenchiku Bunka, Japan Architect, L’Architecture d’Aujourd’hui, and the AA Files.